ianw1974/zimbra-build-scripts/README.md

 cd zimbra-build-scripts
 ```

-so that you can then run the scripts.
+now you can run the scripts.

 ## Installing the dependencies